 6. Use an intermediate to have a break.

-7. Don’t trust your thoughts.
+7. Don’t trust your thoughts about global events.

 Borrow from CBT therapy and do a ‘thought chart’.
 This involves recording your negative thoughts, finding their opposites, and finding thoughts that are more a ‘shade of grey’.
 Learn the process in our article on balanced thinking.

 From our modern Western lives, things like an act of terrorism or a pandemic seem like the worst thing that has ever happened in the world.